-Turpentine Creek Wildlife Refuge, a USDA licensed refuge for Big Cats, is a short 7 miles from the historic tourist town of Eureka Spring, AR, on scenic highway 23.
+Turpentine Creek Wildlife Refuge, a USDA licensed and GFAS verified refuge for big cats and bears, is a short 7 miles from the historic tourist town of Eureka Springs, Arkansas, on Scenic Highway 23.

-Turning into the main driveway, our visitors are treated to a breath-taking view of the gorgeous Ozark Mountains on one side and a view of our beautiful event field on the other.
+Turning into the main driveway, visitors are treated to the breathtaking view of the gorgeous Ozark Mountains on one side and a view of our beautiful event field on the other.

-The drive itself feeds into our large parking area, from which visitors then enter our main Gift Shop/Reception area – a large converted barn, newly redecorated inside and out and having a large selection of gift items for all ages.
+The drive itself feeds into our large parking area, from which visitors then enter our main Gift Shop and Reception area – a large converted barn.

 One of Turpentine Creek’s most important missions is education.
-The more informed the public is about big cats, the more likely they are to understand the importance of the refuge.
+The more informed the public is about big cats and the exotic pet trade, the more likely they are to understand the importance of the Refuge.
 Keeper Talks are designed to give the public an up close and personal look into the big cat world.
-The topics vary from specific information on our different species to general information on all big cats and the refuge.
+The topics vary from specific information on our different species to general information on all big cats and the Refuge.
 Keeper Talks are 20-minute presentations conducted by our biologists and zoologists in our main compound.
 Personal interaction with our educated staff makes it easy for all your questions to be answered.
-The talks are only on the weekends, Saturdays 10:40 a.m. and 2:40 p.m. and Sundays 10:40 a.m.
+The talks are only on the Summer weekends, Saturdays 10:40 am and 2:40 pm and Sundays 10:40 am.

 Behavioral Management Program